American Airlines increases flight attendant holiday pay after operational meltdown – KION546

 American blamed last week’s operational meltdown on bad weather in its Dallas-Fort Worth hub and a shortage of pilots and flight attendants.

 Airline unions say staff are at a breaking point.
 Many pilots and flight attendants report that they’re having trouble getting the hotel rooms they need to have the government-mandated rest they need while working.
-CNN has reached out to the Association of Professional Flight Attendants, comprised of 28,000 American Airlines flight attendants, for comment.
+CNN has reached out to the Association of Professional Flight Attendants for comment.

 Pilots at American planned to hold informational picketing at the airline’s hubs in recent weeks to complain about their work conditions, and Southwest Airlines pilots are planning their own job actions this month.
 Airline unions say they’re worried that the problems will get worse with the expected pick-up in travel over the holidays.